-What starts with an eerie and atmospheric home invasion, quickly descends into classic basement torture horror.
-With dad of two Jay Jackson (Bart Edwards) finding himself chained to a wall alongside three fellow prisoners, Adam (Richard Short) Kat (Alexandra Evans) and the half-dead Paul (Daniel Schutzmann).
-Their inescapable prison a mere playpen of torture and pain at the hands of a mysterious figure wearing a mask created from human flesh.
+Alderson’s movie opens with an eerie and atmospheric home invasion thriller before descending into the murky depths of a classic basement torture horror.
+Here, following the home invasion, dad of two, Jay Jackson (Bart Edwards), finds himself chained to a wall alongside three fellow prisoners, Adam (Richard Short), Kat (Alexandra Evans) and the half-dead Paul (Daniel Schutzmann) – their inescapable prison a mere playpen of torture and pain at the hands of a mysterious figure wearing a mask made from human flesh.

 Director: Giles Alderson